Spixmaster/tools-js/CONTRIBUTING.md

 //Destructors
 //Member functions
 ```
-3. Member variables have prefix "m_" if they are not static.
+3. Member variables have the prefix "m_" if they are not static.
-4. Make all member function "const" and "noexcept" if possible.
+4. Make all member functions "const" (not the return value) and "noexcept" if possible.
-5. If a class or struct needs to contain an other object include the class' ptr member variable (std::shared_ptr<ObjectX> ptr) but only if the object is not from the STL (std::map, std::vector, std::string and so on).
+5. If a class or struct needs to contain an other object, include the class' "ptr" member variable (std::shared_ptr<ObjectX> ptr) but only if the object is not from the STL (std::map, std::vector, std::string and so on).
 That would be too much.
 Data types of normal objects cannot cope with forward declarations of their type which is needed when objects include each other as a type.
 ```cpp
 struct Message;
 struct Chat